recursive-one/wiki.recursive.one/Setup (astynax).md

 I love the GNU [/Emacs]().
 I'm not using it as OS (yet?), but Emacs is my IDE, note-taking app, GTD app (I'm not so into GTD, actually).
 An entire editor's ecosystem I did configure myself without [Spacemacs](https://spacemacs.org/), [DooM Emacs](https://github.com/hlissner/doom-emacs), or any other "build".

-Actually I am using [/Vim]() for quick and casual editing when I am working in the terminal.
+Actually, I am using [/Vim]() for quick and casual editing when I am working in the terminal.
 But I'm trying to switch to Emacs for such activities too...